charithrd/Predicting-Alzheimer-s-Disease-with-Machine-Learning/README.md

 > ## Research Topic

-We aim to determine the influential features of Alzheimer's Disease prediction and assess how machine learning algorithms utilising these features can improve early diagnosis with high accuracy and enhance preventive strategies.
+We aim to determine the influential features of Alzheimer's Disease prediction and assess how machine learning algorithms utilising these features can improve early diagnosis of Alzheimer’s Disease with a high accuracy level and aid in applying preventive strategies.